2013 North Indian Ocean cyclone season: Severe Cyclonic Storm Helen

 Late on November 17, the remnant energy of Tropical Storm Podul contributed to the development of a trough over the Bay of Bengal, located near the Andaman Islands.
 During the next couple of days, the storm slowly organized and consolidated, prompting the Joint Typhoon Warning Center (JTWC) to issue a Tropical Cyclone Formation Alert (TCFA) during the early hours of November 19.
 Later on the same day, the India Meteorological Department (IMD) upgraded the storm to a depression, classifying it as BOB 06, followed by the JTWC reporting that the storm had reached Tropical Storm strength.
 A couple of hours later, the IMD upgraded BOB 06 into a Deep Depression, as the storm continued to intensify.

 The storm slowly drifted west-northwestward while deep convection consolidated around the system's well-defined center of circulation.
 In the early hours of November 20, the IMD classified BOB 06 as a Cyclonic Storm, thereby officially naming it Helen.
+(Note: The name Helen (Bengali: হেলেন, [hɛlɛn]) was contributed by Bangladesh and possibly refers to Helen of Troy in Bengali.)
 Helen continued to intensify into a Severe Cyclonic Storm the following day, reaching its peak intensity of 100 km/h with a central pressure of 990 mbar.
 Shortly before landfall, the storm's convection sheared to the north, causing its low level circulation to fully expose followed by the JTWC issuing its final bulletin, reporting that the storm had weakened due to land interaction.
 Helen made landfall south of Machilipatnam, Andhra Pradesh and rapidly deteriorated into a deep depression.
 It was last noted as a low-pressure area on November 23.
 A total of 11 deaths were reported in incidents related to the cyclone.